Chas McCormick Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.31 team ERA that ranks 17th across all league pitching staffs.
+- The Angels have the 19th-ranked team ERA across all MLB pitching staffs (4.40).

-- The Angels rank 13th in baseball in home runs given up (64 total, 1.1 per game).
+- Angels pitchers combine to rank 17th in baseball in home runs given up (66 total, 1.1 per game).

-- Sandoval (3-4) gets the starting nod for the Angels in his 11th start of the season.
-He's put together a 3.42 ERA in 55 1/3 innings pitched, with 36 strikeouts.
+- Canning makes the start for the Angels, his ninth of the season.
+He is 4-2 with a 4.89 ERA and 39 strikeouts through 42 1/3 innings pitched.

-- In his most recent appearance on Sunday, the left-hander went six innings against the Miami Marlins, allowing two earned runs while surrendering eight hits.
+- The right-hander last appeared on Tuesday against the Chicago White Sox, when he went six innings, allowing three earned runs while giving up six hits.

-- In 10 games this season, the 26-year-old has a 3.42 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .231 to his opponents.
+- In eight games this season, the 27-year-old has amassed an ERA of 4.89, with 8.3 strikeouts per nine innings.
+Opponents are batting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.